 Day 1: Fly UK to Amsterdam

-Fly from your selected UK airport to Amsterdam where you will embark on Concerto river ship.
+Fly from your selected UK airport to Amsterdam and be transferred to the port to embark on board a concerto river ship.

 Day 2: Amsterdam

 There's so much to experience when you step ashore in the Netherland's capital city of Amsterdam.
 Explore the Museum District — home to the Rijksmuseum, Van Gogh Museum and Stedelijk Museum — and step back in time at Anne Frankhuis.
 Discover the opulent Canal Ring district — an UNESCO World Heritage site, or simply escape to the tranquil surroundings of Vondelpark.
 You can get close to marine and animal life at Natura Artis Magistra; buy colourful tulips at Bloemenmarkt; or enjoy an interactive beer tour with the Heineken Experience.